spachava753/cpe/ROADMAP.md

 ### User Experience
 - [ ] Command auto-completion
+- [ ] Add support for continuing a conversation if user chooses to do so
 - [ ] Convert token-count flag to sub command
 - [ ] Support sending requests to multiple models and picking the best one